Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Introduction

-\textit{Contributions:} This paper makes three main contributions.
-First, we prove a general theorem about parameter-dependent strongly infinitesimally contracting dynamics.
-Specifically, in Theorem~\ref{thm:bound_time_varying_eq}, we prove that the tracking error between any solution trajectory and the equilibrium trajectory (defined instantaneously in time) is uniformly upper bounded.
-Moreover, we provide an explicit estimate on the tracking error in terms of the contraction rate of the dynamics, the Lipschitz constant in which the parameter appears, and the rate of change of the parameter.
+\textit{Contributions:} This paper makes four main contributions.
+First, we prove a general theorem regarding parameter-dependent strongly infinitesimally contracting dynamics.
+Specifically, in Theorem~\ref{thm:bound_time_varying_eq}, we prove that both the tracking error, defined as the error between any solution trajectory and the equilibrium trajectory (defined instantaneously in time), and the norm of the vector field are uniformly upper bounded.
+Moreover, we prove that the tracking error is asymptotically proportional to the rate of change of the parameter with proportionality constant upper bounded by $\ell_\theta/c^2$ where $\ell_\theta$ is the Lipschitz constant in which the parameter appears and $c$ is the contraction rate of the dynamics.
 A related result was proved in~\cite[Lemma~2]{HDN-TLV-KT-JJES:18}, but the tracking error bound depends on the knowledge of the rate of change of the equilibrium trajectory, which is unknown, in general.
-Instead, Theorem~\ref{thm:bound_time_varying_eq} provides a bound which depends purely on the rate of change of the parameter, which may be much easier to estimate.
+In contrast, Theorem~\ref{thm:bound_time_varying_eq} provides an additional bound on the norm of the vector field and a tracking error bound which depends purely on the rate of change of the parameter, which may be more directly applicable.

+Second, in Theorem~\ref{thm:exact=tracking}, we propose an alternative dynamical system which augments the contracting dynamics in Theorem~\ref{thm:bound_time_varying_eq} with a feedforward term.
+This augmentation ensures that the tracking error is exponentially decaying to zero and does not require any Lipschitz condition on how the parameter appears in the dynamics.
+A related, continuous-time, treatment is proposed in~\cite{MF-SP-VMP-AR:18}, (see also the early reference~\cite{YZ-MNSS:98}) where the authors study a continuous-time Newton method and show how to add a feedforward term to ensure zero tracking error in the Euclidean norm.
+In discrete-time, the authors of~\cite{AS-AM-AK-GL-AR:16,AS-EDA:17} use predictor-corrector methods based on Newton's method with or without projections.
+Compared to these references, Theorem~\ref{thm:exact=tracking} is applicable to any contracting dynamics with respect to any norm and need not be limited to the solution of a time-varying optimization problem.